We Need To Talk About Karen

 Hell hath no fury like a Karen finding a new girl stepping out of her lane.
 She must be put in place.

-The buxom dark Car lays into the hapless new girl Tess, and the queen bee’s ladies in waiting mobilise into a formidable harpy of Karens against her.
+The buxom dark Car lays into the hapless Tess, and the queen bee’s ladies in waiting instantly mobilise into a formidable harpy of Karens against her.
 (Harpy is my own collective noun for a group of Karens)

 Tess is ostracised from the safety of the group, leaving her alone and vulnerable.
-Stage right, in rides the dastardly Alec d’Urberville, dressed in Tarquin’s ravishing strides, ready to ‘save’ her.
+Enter stage right, the dastardly Alec d’Urberville, dressed in Tarquin’s ravishing strides, ready to ‘save’ her.1

 “Ho-ho-ho!” laughed dark Car.